-Upon completion of Sections VII.B.5 or 6, as necessary, the Title IX Coordinator will inform the Parties simultaneously and in writing of (i) the outcome of the disciplinary proceeding; and (ii) the procedures for either Party to appeal the result of the disciplinary proceeding.
+Within seven (7) business days (which period may be extended for good cause and such extension communicated to the Parties) of the completion of Sections VII.B.5 or Section VII.B.6, if applicable, the Title IX Coordinator will inform the Parties simultaneously and in writing of (i) the outcome of the disciplinary proceeding; and (ii) the procedures for either Party to appeal the result of the disciplinary proceeding.
 The Title IX Coordinator will also inform other College officials with a legitimate educational or employment interest about the outcome of the disciplinary proceeding.
 As a general matter, those other College officials will include, but are not limited to, the following: